bhuga/jquery_hotkeys/README.txt

-jquery_hotkeys supports generic javascript actions in response to hotkey presses via the jquery hotkeys module, available from http://code.google.com/p/js-hotkeys/
+jquery_hotkeys supports generic javascript actions in response to hotkey presses via the jQuery hotkeys module, available from http://code.google.com/p/js-hotkeys/

 After enabling the correct permissions, you'll be able to add generic hotkeys.
 You'll need some familiarity with javascript to make use of them.
 A few examples: